Lombiq/Orchard-Vue.js/Readme.md

 </script>
 ```

 If you are encountering missing Vue templates, make sure that they are located in the correct places.
-The tag helper expects the script files to be in `My.Module/vue/{Name}.js`, and the pipeline is configured to compile the scripts to `My.Module/wwwroot/vue/{Name}.js` by default.
+The tag helper expects the script files to be in `My.Module/vue/{Name}.js`, and the pipeline is configured to compile the scripts to this location by default.

-Also, in case you are using a custom `nodejsExtensions.scripts` configuration, and this raises issues with the Vue templates' default place, you can just include your templates with the following `nodejsExtensions.assetsToCopy` entry:
+In case you are using a custom `nodejsExtensions.scripts` configuration, and this raises issues with the Vue templates' default place, you can just include your templates with the following `nodejsExtensions.assetsToCopy` entry:

 ```json
 {